relloyd/halfpipe/README.md

  \___|_  /(____  /____/__|           |____|   |__|   __/ \___  >
        \/      \/                                |__|        \/

-Half-Pipe is a DataOps utility for streaming data.
+Halfpipe is a DataOps utility for streaming data.
 It's designed to be light-weight and easy to use.
 Use command-line switches for pre-canned actions or write your own pipes in YAML or JSON to sync data in near real-time.
 Start an HTTP server to expose functionality via a RESTful API.
 Half-Pipe is not yet cluster-aware but it scales out.
 Start multiple instances of this tool and